 - In Kirby: Canvas Curse, you control Kirby using a magical paintbrush that paints rainbow-colored lines as paths for Kirby.
 After defeating the final boss, a rainbow also appears in the sky in the game's ending.

-- In Kirby and the Rainbow Curse, it's a magic pen that makes rainbow clay lines.
+- In Kirby and the Rainbow Curse, it's a magic pen that makes rainbow clay lines. note

 - In the Mario sports games, Yoshi's special moves tend to be rainbow-powered if they're not egg-based (or even if they are).